Lingqi Yan (闫令琪)

 My research is in Computer Graphics.
 During my Ph.D. career, I mainly aimed at rendering photo-realistic visual appearance (a.k.a. hard-core graphics) at real world complexity, building theoretical foundations mathematically and physically to reveal the principles of the visual world.
 I have brought original research topics to Computer Graphics, such as detailed rendering from microstructure, and real-time ray tracing with reconstruction.
 And I took the first steps exploiting Machine Learning approaches for physically based rendering.

 As a young Computer Graphics researcher, my dream is to present people an interactive computer-generated world to live in, just like the ones in the movies The Matrix and Ready Player One.
 To achieve that, I come up with my own Rendering Equation, as you can see above.
-I am actively looking for outstanding students (details and FAQs) to work on related research topics, including but not limited to physically-based / image-based rendering, real-time ray tracing and realistic appearance modeling / acquisition.
+I am actively and prudently looking for outstanding students (details and FAQs) to work on related research topics, including but not limited to physically-based / image-based rendering, real-time ray tracing and realistic appearance modeling / acquisition.
 Let's work together, not to change the world, but to create one.

 I am fortunate and proud to work with these phenomenal students:

 Current PhD Students: Yaoyi (Elyson) Bai, Yang Zhou, Shlomi Steinberg

 Alumni: Lei Xu (MS, now at Microsoft)

 Physically-based Modeling and Rendering of Complex Visual Appearance

 Lingqi Yan, Advised by Ravi Ramamoorthi (Summer 2018)

 Doctor of Philosophy in Computer Science in the